Polymath Zero

 to verified execution.

 Polymath Zero starts from real code, then organizes engineering around structured Work: bugs, features, epics, refactors, investigations, and greenfield projects.
-Cases close only with proof.
+Work resolves only with verified proof.

 - → GitHub issues, manual intent, or greenfield — all become structured Work